 Driven by the freedom to format and a quick-scrolling mobile platform, Instagram is among the most interactive social networks.
 For multifamily properties, it’s an excellent tool for branding and resident engagement.

-Uses for Instagram
+Uses for Instagram Apartment Marketing

 Before you start, however, you need to ask yourself what tone or personality you want to convey and which property features you want to highlight.
 Know the type of audience you want and find a way to cater to their personalities.
 Check out the Instagram for 2660 at Cityplace in Uptown Dallas.
 They do a great job creating visual interest and keeping residents up-to-date about what’s happening around their property.

 “People are a part of where they live,” said Gigi.
-“That’s what drove participation for our contest.
+“That’s what drove participation in our contest.
 Choosing where to live is like choosing a way of life, and we want our residents to take pride in that.”

-Keep in mind that when participants share pictures of your property on Instagram, those photos also appear on the newsfeed of their followers.
+Remember that when participants share pictures of your property on Instagram, those photos also appear on the newsfeed of their followers.